razgarabedi/imagedropify/README.md

 # The -R flag applies recursively to existing files/dirs.
 # The -dR flag sets default ACLs for NEW files/dirs created within public/uploads.
 THIS IS CRUCIAL.
 sudo setfacl -R -m u:node_user:rwx public/uploads
-sudo setfacl -R -m u:www-data:rx public/uploads
+sudo setfacl -R -m u:www-data:rx public/uploads # Grant www-data read/execute
 sudo setfacl -dR -m u:node_user:rwx public/uploads  # Default for new items by node_user
-sudo setfacl -dR -m u:www-data:rx public/uploads   # Default for new items (ensures www-data can read)
+sudo setfacl -dR -m u:www-data:rx public/uploads   # Default for new items (ensures www-data can read/execute)

 # If ACLs are not used, you might need to add www-data to node_user's group
 # or manage permissions more manually, which can be complex and error-prone.